Design your own engagement ring

 Are diamond prices going up or down?

-Over the past month, natural diamond prices have fallen by -2.22% and lab grown diamond prices have risen by +3.50%.
+Over the past month, natural diamond prices have fallen by -0.08% and lab grown diamond prices have fallen by -1.61%.
 These price changes are based on 1 carat diamond prices for all diamond shapes as tracked by our proprietary diamond price indexes.

 How often are your prices updated?